AIalchemistART/scms-starter-kit/docs/scms/WORKSPACE_RULES.md

 > "The system caught its own error, documented it, and evolved.
 This is SCMS working as designed."

 **Emergence Story**:
-- Mneme corrected SCMS terminology via L2
+- System corrected SCMS terminology via L2
 - User noticed this demonstrated the correction loop
 - Pattern formalized as "Self-Healing Cognition"
 - Both Integrity Cluster and Self-Healing promoted to L1